react-native-webview/react-native-webview/docs/Reference.md

 ### `sharedCookiesEnabled`

-Set `true` if shared cookies from `[NSHTTPCookieStorage sharedHTTPCookieStorage]` should used for every load request in the `RNCWKWebView`.
+Set `true` if shared cookies from `[NSHTTPCookieStorage sharedHTTPCookieStorage]` should used for every load request in the WebView.
 The default value is `false`.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |